 Lower Clark Fork Tributary Watershed Restoration Plan

 The first Lower Clark Fork Tributary Watershed Restoration Plan was completed in 2010, and covers multiple tributaries that flow into the lower Clark Fork River (highlighted in green above).
 Access it here: Watershed Restoration Plan for Lower Clark Fork TMDL Planning Area.
 While this document has contributed to watershed restoration efforts since it was written, it is in need of an update so that it continues to accurately represent the priorities of local watershed stakeholders.

 The Lower Clark Fork Watershed Group, working with local watershed stakeholders and the Montana Department of Environmental Quality (DEQ), is currently developing an update to this plan which should be finalized in 2019.
 Find out more about Watershed Restoration Plans here.

 Who is involved?

-While the Lower Clark Fork Watershed Group is the sponsor of this plan, the overall goal for this plan is to incorporate the perspectives and priorities of stakeholders (people with interest or concern in the Thompson River or it tributaries) into a comprehensive watershed-wide plan, and develop partnerships that will lead to successful restoration efforts in the future.
+While the Lower Clark Fork Watershed Group is the sponsor of this plan, the overall goal for this plan is to incorporate the perspectives and priorities of stakeholders (people with interest or concern in tributaries to the Lower Clark Fork River) into a comprehensive watershed-wide plan, and develop partnerships that will lead to successful restoration efforts in the future.

 Much like the Thompson River Watershed Restoration Plan, we are working to engage landowners, land and water resource managers, and other users of the Lower Clark Fork Watershed.
 We value the perspectives and knowledge of local landowners and watershed users within the watershed and aim to incorporate their input into the Watershed Restoration Plan.
 Please contact us to learn how you can be involved.